South Sudan

 Malakal, Pigi Canal and Fashoda Counties, Upper Nile

-Together with 9 national partners, supporting children to cope with the immediate and long-term effects of the ongoing armed conflict.
-A Joint Response by the Dutch Relief Alliance.
+With the Dutch Relief Alliance and 9 national partners, we support children to cope with the immediate and long-term effects of the ongoing armed conflict in the Upper Nile region of South Sudan.
 Read more

 • Community-Based Child Protection and Psychosocial Support